Lapin0t/phd-manuscript/main/06_instances.typ

   interpretation by the NF strategy interpretation.
 ]

-This concludes the instanciation of our generic framework for JWA.
+This concludes the instantiation of our generic framework for JWA.
 Arguably, although defining the actual data takes some getting used to, the proof mostly amounts to busywork.
 The only meaningful lemma to be designed and proven is the refolding lemma.